DasLab/rna_benchmark/README.md

 `new/` will hold new benchmark runs -- will not be checked in, however

-`matlab/` holds some scripts for visualizing runs
+`scripts/` holds some scripts for visualizing runs

-`input_files` holds input PDBs

-Text files like `favorites.txt` define motifs for benchmark, including sequence, secondary structure, reference PDBs, etc.
+`input_files/` holds input PDBs, and text files like `favorites.txt`, which define motifs for benchmark, including sequence, secondary structure, reference PDBs, etc.

 To set up a new benchmark run
 -----------------------------
 (Look  inside `ref/` for checked in examples)
 - Make sure you have rosetta compiled and rna_tools setup.
 Follow directions <a href="https://www.rosettacommons.org/docs/latest/RNA-tools.html">here</a>.
+- Setup stepwise_benchmark tools.
+Edit the path to `stepwise_benchmark` in `./INSTALL`, and run `source ./INSTALL`.
 - Go inside `new/`
 - Create a new folder with a descriptive name like `rna_res_level_energy_rnatorsion1_synGbonus`
 - Create `extra_flags_benchmark.txt` that describes the interesting new flags in your run.